 Many D-7 K'T'inga class have had their aft torpedo launchers removing and an array adding.
 This was observed on Captain Kang's D-7M/D-8E warship K'Tanco when it encountered the Excelsior in the Azure Nebula in 2293.
 Ths modification is thought to be for two reasons: the Amar was destroyed by V'ger when retreating.
 The shame brought upon the crew and the Empire when Starfleet observed this act of 'cowardice' prompted the removal of the aft launcher by many so retreat was not an option.
 Other intelligence reports suggest the array was either an extra sensor, a communications array or possibly a concussive charge weapon or drone of sorts.

 Some K'T'inga class vessels were fitted for long-range missions during the latter years of the Kesh administration.
 Some vessels, such as IKS T'ong in 2290, missed their intended targets and would return later (Author's note: TNG The Emissary).
-Deep range Federation facilities were on the hit list, as were options for striking the Alpha Quadrant portion of the Federation. ome of the deeper space regions such as Far Stars Duchy in Lyran space was exploited and protected by long-range specialist Houses and their D-8 K'T'ingas.
+Deep range Federation facilities were on the hit list, as were options for striking the Alpha Quadrant portion of the Federation.
+Some of the deeper space regions exploited and protected by long-range specialist Houses and their D-8 K'T'ingas.
 The IKS Voq'leng - one of the first proto-K'T'inga D-7 class set sail to find the kuvah'magh - the chosen one that will bring about a Second Empire.

 K'T'inga's are the primary capital ships of the Klingon Empire and as they gain victories and famous accolades, so they are embellished with markings and extra badges to illustrate this.
 Just as a Klingon is loud and proud about their achievements, so their ships reflect this.
 Earlier model D-8s can have many of these markings, especially I.K.S. ghyywlnga (Federation callsign KRONOS ONE), which was marked up with many victories.
-Additional markings have been seen by Starfleet Intelligence for ships loaned to the Lyran Star Empire, especially in the Far Stars Duchy.
+Additional markings have been seen by Starfleet Intelligence for ships loaned to llies of the Klingons.

 The advent of the D-7S as a strike version of the K'T'inga class has created a design that rivals the L-24 Komo Val.
 The design shares many of the systems of the L-24 and requires less of the rare minerals that have stalled the L-24 programme for the last 20 years.
 Whilst barely half a dozen L-24 Komo Val are in serviceable condition, the D-8 K'T'inga upgrade is based upon available technology and parts.
 The proposed D-7X builds upon the incorporation of the L-24 technology and has been posited as a new battlecruiser design that will replace the L-24 Komo Val as the next generation of Klingon frontline battlecruiser.
 Ironic given that the L-24 was introduced in 2287 as the successor to the D-8 K'T'inga class.

 The continued delay with initial production of the L-24B Komo Val and the stalled Hegh daS/Death Boot programme has provided a window for the D-8H K'T'inga family to be upgraded for the 24th Century.
-The naval architects at Dek'Go'Kor are at full tilt working on the D-7X/D-8J programme, utilising the mineral supplies coming from the Far Stars Duchy region of Lyran space to work towards building up the Klingon Order of Battle once more.
+The naval architects at Dek'Go'Kor are at full tilt working on the D-7X/D-8J programme, utilising the mineral supplies coming from the driftward end of the Empire to work towards building up the Klingon Order of Battle once more.
 The ready supplies of hulls and parts is seen by Starfleet Intelligence as the most likely means by whih new Chancellor Kaarg will achieve his keynote speech declaration that he will build the fleet up to 18000 ships.
 It is a development that is to be scrutinised and followed with due concern.

 Star Trek: Voyager 'Prophecy' had the K'T'inga class CGI model used and identified by Tom Paris as a D-7 class battlecruiser.
 This makes the K'T'inga officially a direct refurbishment of the D-7 design from the Original Series, just like the Enterprise changed from the Original Series to The Motion Picture.
 The Klingons in Prophecy had set off in one of the intermediary designs from the Gr'oth to Amar evolution of the D-7 series.